VasuDevrani/MERN-projects--basic-/README.md

 # MERN-projects--basic-
 This repo will contain basic learning projects

-(B) Tinder clone Hosting: https://tinder-twin-95dc5.web.app/ Made with: MERN Hosted on: Heroku(server) and Firebase(frontend)
+(A) Tinder clone Hosting: https://tinder-twin-95dc5.web.app/ Made with: MERN Hosted on: Heroku(server) and Firebase(frontend) (B) Authentication using mern